Providing free public access to vital information

 DPLA has published free, easy-to-read ebooks from public documents—no library card or sign-in required.
 It is also available at no cost to libraries, which may provide it to their patrons without restrictions, through the Palace app for iOS or Android or epub format at palacebookshelf.dp.la.

 DPLA has made every effort to accommodate those who require assistive technology in order to read text and will continue to work to make the text as accessible as possible.

 January 6th on the Record: The Investigation into the Attack on the U.S. Capitol

-This free, ebook compendium includes transcripts of the nine televised hearings held to date, as well as links to the videotaped versions of those hearings and to scores of relevant federal documents, videos, and legal, investigative, and analytical reports, all of which have been permanently archived by DPLA.
-This release is Version 1, covering materials released between July 16, 2020, and August 23, 2022.
+This free ebook compendium includes transcripts of the 10 televised January 6th Committee hearings, as well as links to the videotaped versions of those hearings and to scores of relevant federal documents, videos, and legal, investigative, and analytical reports, all of which have been permanently archived by DPLA.
+This release is Version 2, covering materials released between July 16, 2020, and January 2, 2023.
 Subsequent versions will include additional materials as they are released.